ERROR244/ft_printf/README.md

 Here are the requirements of the projet:

-• Don’t implement the buffer management of the original printf().
+• Don’t implement the buffer management of the original printf().\n
 • Your function has to handle the following conversions: cspdiuxX%
 • Your function will be compared against the original printf().
 • You must use the command ar to create your library.